EXPRESSCLUSTER/SQLServer/SQLServer2005onWindows.md

 - **Microsoft's support for Windows Server 2003 and SQL Server 2005 has already ended.**
 - System database (such as master, msdb) is saved on the local disk (C:\\).
 	- System database is not replicated to another node.
-- We tested the default instance (MSSQLSERVER) only.

 ## System configuration
 - Servers: 2 nodes with Mirror Disk